vicrucann/dotfiles/README.md

 ## Installation requirements
 * Was made to work under Lubuntu-14.04
-* Is being tuned to work with Cygwin under Windows 7 (requires cygutils package to run  mkshortcut utility for creating `*.lnk` files)
+* Is being tuned to work with Cygwin under Windows 7
-	* Note: the Cygwin must be run as Administrtor to create the correct simbolic links
+	* Note: the Cygwin must be run as Administrtor when installing (for symbolic links creation)
+* To perform the installation, run `install.sh` script

 ## Main configuration files